|

 molecular masses move/diffuse at different speeds.

-treatment see Graham's Law of Diffusion
+treatment of Graham's Law of Diffusion

 A